 · Do not disturb new or weathered fence and construction lumber regardless of location on the preserve.

 · Once coals have cooled, place coals and unburned wood in 55-gallon drum provided in the campfire area.

 The preserve is located 30 miles North of Baton Rouge off of Highway 61.
 Turn east on Highway 965 and travel 5.5 miles.
-The preserve will be on the left.
-You will see the front entrance gate and a small parking area.
+The preserve will be on the left and a brick wall/iron gate identifies the entrance to the preserve.
+If you reach the entrance road to The Bluffs, you have gone about a quarter of a mile too far.
+Day use visitors should park in the small parking area to the right of the entrance gate.
 The physical address is 13515 Highway 965.